Joseph Wang

 Joseph Wang (born 1948) is an American biomedical engineer and inventor.
-He is a professor, SAIC Endowed Chair, and a former Chair of the Department of Chemical and Nano-Technology Engineering at the University of California, San Diego.
+He is a Distinguished professor, SAIC Endowed Chair, and a former Chair of the Department of Chemical and Nano-Technology Engineering at the University of California, San Diego.
 Wang currently serves as the director of the UCSD Center for Wearable Sensors and as the co-director of the UCSD Center for Mobile Health Systems and Applications (CMSA).

 Biography

-Joseph Wang was awarded a D.Sc. from the Israel Institute of Technology in 1978 and subsequently worked as a postdoctoral research associate at the University of Wisconsin, Madison until 1980.
+Joseph Wang was awarded a D.Sc. from the Technion in 1978 and subsequently worked as a postdoctoral research associate at the University of Wisconsin, Madison until 1980.

 In 1980, Wang joined the Department of Chemistry and Biochemistry at New Mexico State University (NMSU), where he remained until 2004.
 During his tenure at NMSU, Wang was appointed Regents Professor and held the Manasse Chair from 2001 to 2004.

-From 2004 to 2008, Wang served as the director of the Centre for Bioelectronics and Biosensors at the Biodesign Institute and as a Professor of Chemical Engineering and Chemistry, at Arizona State University (ASU) in Tempe, AZ.
+From 2004 to 2008, Wang served as the director of the Centre for Bioelectronics and Biosensors at the Biodesign Institute and as a professor of Chemical Engineering and Chemistry, at Arizona State University (ASU) in Tempe, AZ.

 In 2008, Wang joined the Jacobs School of Engineering at the University of California, San Diego (UCSD), where he served as Chair of the Nanoengineering Department from 2014 to 2019.

 Wang founded the journal Electroanalysis (published by Wiley-VCH) in 1988 and served as editor-in-chief until 2018.

-Wang is a member of several academies, including the US National Academy of Inventors (elected in the class of 2022), the European Academy of Engineering (EAE), the European Academy of Sciences and Arts (EASA), the National Academy of Albania, and the Turkish Academy of Sciences (TÜBA).
+Wang is a member of several academies, including the US National Academy of Inventors (elected in the class of 2022), the European Academy of Sciences and Arts (EASA), the National Academy of Albania, and the Turkish Academy of Sciences (TÜBA).

-Wang is a Fellow of the RSC, ECS, IUPAC and AIMBE, a recipient of the Heyrovsky Medal, the Talanta Medal, the IUPAC Medal and the Breyer Medal and holds a Honorary Professor from 9 leading universities in Spain.
+Wang is a Fellow of the RSC, ECS, IUPAC and AIMBE, a recipient of the Heyrovsky Medal, the Talanta Medal, the IUPAC Medal and the Breyer Medal and holds an Honorary Professor from 9 leading universities in Spain.
 Czech Republic, China, Romania and Slovakia.
 He is the recipient of ACS Awards in Analytical Chemistry, Electrochemistry and Analytical Instrumentation.